Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: Introduction

 \begin{quotation} { ``[...] if the quantum state merely represents information about the real physical state of a system, then experimental predictions are obtained which contradict those of quantum theory.
 The argument depends on few assumptions.
 One is that a system has a `real physical state' not necessarily completely described by quantum theory, but objective and independent of the observer.
 This assumption only needs to hold for systems that are isolated, and not entangled with other systems.
 Nonetheless, this assumption, or some part of it, would be denied by instrumentalist approaches to quantum theory, wherein the quantum state is merely a calculational tool for making predictions concerning macroscopic measurement outcomes.'' \cite[p.
 475]{PuseyBarrettRudolph12}} \end{quotation}

 We will show that this assumption should not only be denied by instrumentalist approaches but also by anyone who accepts or takes as a standpoint the orthodox formalism of QM.
 Jonathan Barrett has made the point that: ``People have become emotionally attached to positions that they defend with vague arguments, it's better to have a theorem.'' \cite[p.
 157]{Reich12} We certainly agree on both points.
 There is indeed a widespread misuse of basic physical concepts ---e.g. `state', `system', `physical reality', etc.--- responsible for a proliferation of undefined and vague problems within the foundational literature regarding QM.
-In order to expose this state of affairs we will put forward a physical argumentation based on the notion of invariance which will allow us to develop a No Value Invariance (NDI) Theorem which proves that interpreting a vector in Hilbert space as `the physical state of a (quantum) system' is inconsistent with the mathematical formalism of QM.
-We will argue that this misinterpretation has played a significant role in stopping the theory from going beyond the metaphysics of actual entities and finding a coherent physical interpretation.
+In order to expose this state of affairs we will put forward a physical argumentation based on the notion of invariance which will allow us to develop a No Go theorem for the existence of objective properties in QM.
+This theorem implies as a consequence that interpreting a vector in Hilbert space as `the physical state of a (quantum) system' is inconsistent with the mathematical formalism of QM.
+We will argue that this misinterpretation has played a significant role in stopping the theory from going beyond the metaphysics of actual entities and finding a coherent physical interpretation which explains what QM is really talking about.

 The stance we will assume in order to develop our argument is that, while physics attempts to describe the world and physical reality, pure mathematics is a non-representational discipline which is not constrained by the physical world nor experience.
-Mathematics is a language which needs no reference.
-We take mathematics to be a discipline which remains at distance from metaphysical considerations, the only judge it accepts is its own internal coherency.
-Only when interpreted and related to experience, pure mathematics escapes the safety of speculation and deduction and becomes part of a physical theory.
-But in general, due to its non-representational character formal mathematical structures have no ``minimal interpretation'', or in other words, there is no ``self evident'' path to follow from a specific mathematical formalism into a physical theory.
+Mathematics is a language which needs no metaphysical nor physical reference whatsoever.
+We take mathematics to be a discipline which remains at distance from both metaphysical and physical considerations, the only judge it accepts is its own internal coherency.
+Only when interpreted and related to experience, pure mathematics escapes the safety of rational speculation and deduction and becomes part of a physical theory.
+But in general, due to its non-representational character formal mathematical structures have no ``minimal interpretation'', or in other words, there is no ``self evident'' path to follow from a specific mathematical formalism into a physical theory (for a detailed discussion see \cite{daCostadeRonde16}).